vimvaders/vimvaders.github.io/_posts/2015-08-20-surprise-modafocka.markdown

 ![password.jpg file]({{ site.url }}/assets/hackcon2015/password.jpg)

-However, when we open the `password.jpg` file with an hex viewer, the content is more interesting.
+However, when we open the `password.jpg` file with a hex viewer, the content is more interesting.

 ![password.jpg hex]({{ site.url }}/assets/hackcon2015/password-hex.png)